-Just like your favourite stores, real estate has sales too.
-Like the stock market, over long periods of time the price does tend to slowly keep rising.
+Just like your favorite stores, real estate has sales too.
+Like the stock market, the price does tend to slowly keep rising over long periods of time.
 However, there are many ups and downs along the way.
 As an extreme example, and as I write this, Toronto’s average home price has decreased by $175,000 in the last four months.
 Anyone who was waiting for the sale is probably grinning from ear to ear right now.

-Obviously, these types of fluctuations don’t happen all the time, but smaller fluctuations happen more regularly than you think.
-Start by following home prices on a month-to-month basis and you’ll find that certain times of year are cheaper than others.
-Just like the Black Friday sales at the mall, buying in the right month can save you tones of money.
-Spring is on average the worst time to buy, followed by Fall.
+Obviously, these fluctuations don’t happen all the time, but smaller fluctuations happen more regularly than you think.
+Start by following home prices on a month-to-month basis, and you’ll find that certain times of year are cheaper than others.
+Just like the Black Friday sales at the mall, buying in the right month can save you tons of money.
+Spring is, on average, the worst time to buy (it’s also the best months to sell a house), followed by Fall.

 Generally, the market cools down a bit mid-summer and mid-winter.
-In tougher markets like Vancouver, Toronto, New York, San Jose etc…, where real estate prices can be a bit more volatile, you may have to wait longer.
-The major city centres can experience big spikes in the market, making it extremely frustrating to try to buy a home.
+In tougher markets like Vancouver, Toronto, New York, San Jose, etc…, where real estate prices can be a bit more volatile, you may have to wait longer.
+The major city centres can experience big spikes in the market, making it extremely frustrating to buy a home.

-However, as I mentioned in the above example (in Toronto), often these markets have big declines as well.
-Now usually they recover from these dips, but you’ll be smiling when they do because you’ll have bought while the homes were “on sale!”
+However, as I mentioned in the above example (in Toronto), these markets often have big declines.
+Now usually, they recover from these dips, but you’ll be smiling when they do because you’ll have bought while the homes were “on sale!”

 5- Make a Bold Offer!

 Some people feel guilty about making an offer that seems low.
-But consider this, the seller can say “no” if they don’t like it, and if they say “yes”, that means that you’ve obviously offered more than anyone else has and you come out ahead!
-You just never know.
+But consider this, the seller can say “no” if they don’t like it, and if they say “yes,” that means that you’ve obviously offered more than anyone else has, and you come out ahead!
+You never know.

-The seller might have listed their home higher than they wanted to based on advice from the real estate agent.
+The seller might have listed their home higher than they wanted to based on the real estate agent’s advice.
 They might be very happy with your offer.
 Either way, it’s not for you to figure out.
 Make the offer you want to make and let the chips fall where they may.

 The single most important word of this entire article.
 Each of these other tactics will definitely help you get in the right home at a good value.
-But if you want extraordinary results, you need to exercise patience to let all these factors come into play at the same time.
+But if you want extraordinary results, you need to exercise patience to let all these factors come into play simultaneously.

 Imagine this – what if during a market lull, you made a bold offer on a home requiring some reno’s that will mathematically put you ahead?
 I’ll tell you what, you’d be tens, if not hundreds of thousands of dollars ahead!